samckittrick/CPPLogger/README.md

 This program is intended to provide simple, thread safe logging functionality.
 It is conatined entirely in a single header for simplicity.

-Currently, it logs to standard output or to a file.
+Currently, it logs to standard output or to a file or to a custom logger.
+The selection of a log mode is not exclusive and an application can set more than one at once.

 **Example Usage:**
 ```